Bioconductor/bioconductor.org/content/developers/deprecation.md

     help("myOldFunc-deprecated")

-that they are shown a manual page that directs them to the new function.
+that they are shown the manual page for the original old function, which should mention that the function is deprecated and point users towards the replacement function.

 Additionally, a man page reachable by

     help("myPackageName-deprecated")